joelvaneenwyk/alt-snap-windows/AltSnap.md

   With this option checked (default) AltDrag will adjust the dimensions of the snapped window to the other snapped windows that were resized.
   Also snapped windows will still be restored by the move action even after having been resized.
-This was suggested by *KoleckOLP*.
+This was suggested by @KoleckOLP.
 MDI also work.
 - New important feature: The **Resize other snapped windows with Shift** option was added in the General tab of the config.
 If it is checked, then any window snapped or touching to sides of the currently resized window